arnaupy/EpiGraphX/README.md

 ---
 ### Get network
 Now, attempt to retrieve the network table information using the `Get Network` operation.
-If you are using the **FastAPI docs**, please avoid performing this operation with the `/data` path, or you'll need to refresh the page :scream: (using this option retrieves the four network vectors).
+To get all the data from the network use this operation with the `/data` prefix (this option retrieves the four network vectors too).
 If you successfully execute this request, you will receive:
 ```
 {
-    "label": "UniformNetwork",
+  "label": "EmailEnron",
-    "file_path": "networks/UniformNetwork.txt",
+  "is_private": true,
+  "origin": "email-enron-large.txt",
-    "id": "sl98g96npuke0xy2wg3tbqcs0vb8rh",
+  "id": "jsl3b6wsqfmmq9v41bbfun88mykhuh",
-    "nodes": 10000,
+  "nodes": 33696,
-    "edges": 100000,
+  "edges": 180811,
-    "is_read": true
+  "is_scanned": true,
+  "last_update": "2023-10-03T10:58:08",
+  "last_scan": "2023-10-03T10:58:08",
+  "time_to_scan": "1.246"
 }
 ```

 ---
 ### Update network
-If you entered an incorrect `file_path` or wish to modify the `label`, use the `Update Network` functionality.
+If you entered an incorrect `origin` or wish to modify the `label`, use the `Update Network` functionality.
 Fill the following JSON file along with the network id:
 ```
 {
-    "label": "new_label",
+  "label": "othername",
-    "file_path": "new_file_path.txt"
+  "is_private": true,
+  "origin": "otherfile.txt"
 }
 ```
-If you left the default value for **label** and **file_path** (`None`), this features won't be updated.
+If you don't add a label, it won't be modified, but if you want to update the origin, you must specify if is_private is True or False too.
 Then, if everything went as expected:
 ```
 {
-    "updated": true
+  "updates": {
+    "label": "EmailEnron -> othername",
+    "origin": "email-enron-large.txt -> otherfile.txt"
   }
+}
 ```
 Check that the network is correctly updated by retrieving the network once again.

 ---
 ### Delete network
-Finally :sweat:, you can try to delete the network using the `Delete Network` function by specifying its id.
+Finally, you can try to delete the network using the `Delete Network` function by specifying its id.
 The response will be:
 ```
 {
     "deleted": true